-- (a) Obtain a complete description of the suspect from the witness. - (b) If safe and practicable, the person who is the subject of the show-up should not be handcuffed or in a patrol vehicle. - (c) When feasible, members should bring the witness to the location of the subject of the show-up, rather than bring the subject of the show-up to the witness. - (d) The person who is the subject of the show-up should not be shown to the same witness more than once. - (e) In cases involving multiple suspects, witnesses should only be permitted to view the subjects of the show-up one at a time. - (f) The person who is the subject of the show-up should not be required to put on clothing worn by the suspect, to speak words uttered by the suspect or to perform other actions mimicking those of the suspect.
+- (a) Obtain a complete description of the suspect from the witness. - (b) Assess whether a witness should be included in a field identification process by considering: - 1.
+The length of time the witness observed the suspect. - 2.
+The distance between the witness and the suspect. - 3.
+Whether the witness could view the suspect's face. - 4.
+The quality of the lighting when the suspect was observed by the witness. - 5.
+Whether there were distracting noises or activity during the observation. - 6.
+Any other circumstances affecting the witness's opportunity to observe the suspect. - 7.
+The length of time that has elapsed since the witness observed the suspect. - (c) If safe and practicable, the person who is the subject of the show-up should not be handcuffed or in a patrol vehicle. - (d) When feasible, members should bring the witness to the location of the subject of the show-up, rather than bring the subject of the show-up to the witness. - (e) The person who is the subject of the show-up should not be shown to the same witness more than once. - (f) In cases involving multiple suspects, witnesses should only be permitted to view the subjects of the show-up one at a time. - (g) The person who is the subject of the show-up should not be required to put on clothing worn by the suspect, to speak words uttered by the suspect or to perform other actions mimicking those of the suspect. - (h) If a witness positively identifies a subject of the show-up as the suspect, members should not conduct any further field identifications with other witnesses for that suspect.
+In such instances members should document the contact information for any additional witnesses for follow up, if necessary.